Table of contents

 Limited executive support on investment | Proper support and appropriate funding |

-Inability to purchase required services | Ability to purchase all that required |
+Inability to purchase required services | Ability to purchase all that is required |

 Less confidence in cloud optimization | Boosted confidence and decreased resistance |

-Inability to own or lack of direction | Strong ownership, strategy and direction |
+Inability to own or lack of direction | Strong ownership, strategy, and direction |

 Maturity Stage 2: Foundation